 Whereas marriage, parenthood, and home ownership used to be the American dream, millennials are starting to see things a bit differently.
 It’s not that they aren’t getting married, having kids, or buying homes — they just aren’t in a hurry to do so.
 More millennials are waiting until their 30s to settle down, start a family, and move out of the nest (AKA their parents’ home).
 And since many are saddled with student loan debt, buying a house before all of this happens just isn’t a priority.

 So millennials are renting for longer than previous generations, and some will choose to rent indefinitely.
-Whereas 52% of young adults rented in 2005, the number had jumped to 60% by 2013.
+Whereas 52% of young adults rented in 2005, the number had jumped to 60% by 2013 according to Goldman Sachs.
 Home ownership has also dropped by about 8% in the last decade.
 This all means that millennials are a major opportunity for multifamily marketers.
 The generation doesn’t care as much about owning a home as their predecessors, and in general they aren’t as concerned with owning anything.
 That’s why car-sharing companies are taking off and fewer and fewer millennials bother buying a TV.

 Millennials are also values-driven, which means they care as much about what you’re doing behind the scenes as how swanky your rentals are.
 Renters in this age bracket will respond well to eco-conscious touches, like energy-efficient appliances, and demonstrated charitable efforts by your organization.
 If your company is giving back to the community or working to go green, let renters know!
 It could be a major selling point.